Meet Our Arts Instructors

 Guitar and ukulele

-Craig has been a professional musician, composer and educator for over 30 years.
-He has played guitar, bass and drums, in a multitude of Jazz, Rock, Folk and Country groups across Canada, and has toured throughout the world.
+Craig has been a professional musician, composer and educator, for over 30 years.
+He has played guitar, bass and drums in a multitude of Jazz, Rock, Folk and Country groups across Canada and has toured throughout the world.
 Craig has toured and recorded with Frazey Ford, the Washboard Union, Kent McAlister and the Iron Choir, Joel Kroeker, the Cape May, Ridley Bent, Camaro 67, Kingsway and the Great Outdoors.

-A graduate of Mount Royal University in Calgary, he obtained his Music Diploma in 1993.
+A graduate of Mount Royal University Calgary, he obtained his Music Diploma in 1993.
 Since 1991 he has been teaching guitar, bass and drums to all ages, both privately and through various music schools in western Canada.
 He currently teaches through the City of Burnaby at Edmonds Community Centre, and the Shadbolt Centre for the Arts.

 Voice, guitar and ukulele